Judge Terminology

 - SCM: Stress and Conflict Management.
 A defunct L3 Quality.

 - SEL: Small Event Lead.
-A badge on Judge Academy on the path to L3.
+A badge that was used by Judge Academy on the path to L3.

 - SK: Scorekeeper.
 Somebody who stays up at the stage and runs the tournament software.